netzero-labs/netzero/docs/Automation.md

   "energy_exports": "pv_only",
   "grid_charging": true,
   "percentage_charged": 98,
-  "grid_status": "Active (on_grid)"
+  "grid_status": "Active (on_grid)",
+  "live_status": {...}
 }
 ```

-The response mirrors that of the GET request, providing the updated configuration (inclusive of any changes made) along with the Powerwall's current status.
+The response mirrors that of the GET request, providing the updated configuration (inclusive of any changes made) along with the live status.

 ## Questions or Issues
 You can submit issues or post questions here: [Netzero Issues](https://github.com/netzero-labs/netzero/issues).